 5. Who will be responsible for paying the Stormwater Utility Fee?

-The Stormwater Utility Fee will be owed by all property owners in the City contributing to stormwater runoff, including businesses, home owners, state and federal government, and non-profit organizations.
+The Stormwater Utility Fee will be owed by all property owners in the City contributing to stormwater runoff, including businesses, home owners, state and federal government, and faith-based and non-profit organizations.

 6. How will the Stormwater Utility Fee funds be used in relation to General Fund revenues?

-Currently, a portion of the stormwater management program is partially funded by a dedicated set- aside amount of one half-cent on the real estate tax rate.
-But, it's not nearly enough.
-Additional General Fund contributions must be used to support the City's stormwater program.
-This means the stormwater program must compete with things like police, schools, and parks for funding.
-The Stormwater Utility Fee will provide dedicated funding and take the pressure off the General Fund to pay for unfunded stormwater mandates.
+Up through December 31, 2017, a portion of the stormwater management program was partially funded by a dedicated set- aside amount of one half-cent on the real estate tax rate.
+But, it' was not nearly enough.
+Additional General Fund contributions had to be used to support the City's stormwater program.
+This means the stormwater program had to compete with things like police, schools, and parks for funding.
+The Stormwater Utility Fee provides dedicated funding and take the pressure off the General Fund to pay for unfunded stormwater mandates.